kamennova/nextjs-blog/README.md

 5. Start project

-        npm start
+        PORT=3000 npm start

-The project started on port specified in your console.
+The project started on port 3000 in your console.

 #### Test: